Mason and the Abilene Christian Wildcats visit conference foe Sam Houston | Federal News Network

 Huntsville, Texas; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Sam Houston hosts Abilene Christian in a matchup of WAC teams.
+BOTTOM LINE: Savion Flagg and the Sam Houston Bearkats host Coryon Mason and the Abilene Christian Wildcats.

-The Bearkats have gone 9-3 in home games.
-Sam Houston is ninth in the WAC scoring 70.1 points while shooting 42.8% from the field.
+The Bearkats are 9-3 on their home court.
+Sam Houston is seventh in the WAC with 24.0 defensive rebounds per game led by Flagg averaging 5.4.

-The Wildcats have gone 8-5 against WAC opponents.
-Abilene Christian has a 2-2 record in one-possession games.
+The Wildcats are 8-5 against WAC opponents.
+Abilene Christian is 16-6 when it turns the ball over less than its opponents and averages 12.1 turnovers per game.

-The teams meet for the second time in conference play this season.
-The Bearkats won 65-63 in the last matchup on Jan.
-9. Savion Flagg led the Bearkats with 25 points, and Airion Simmons led the Wildcats with 22 points.
+The teams play for the second time this season in WAC play.
+The Bearkats won the last matchup 65-63 on Jan.
+9. Flagg scored 25 points points to help lead the Bearkats to the victory.

 TOP PERFORMERS: Jaden Ray is averaging 8.3 points and 4.3 assists for the Bearkats.
-Flagg is averaging 19.4 points and 7.9 rebounds over the last 10 games for Sam Houston.
+Flagg is averaging 19.2 points over the last 10 games for Sam Houston.

 LAST 10 GAMES: Bearkats: 8-2, averaging 65.5 points, 33.8 rebounds, 13.8 assists, 6.1 steals and 2.6 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 57.7 points per game.